Freaks (2018 film): Plot

-Using her telepathic abilities, Chloe begins to help Mary escape from Madoc Mountain, but is hindered by the arrival of ADF Agent Cecilia Ray at the house.
-When Henry and Alan attempt to deal with Ray, the agent reveals she knows the truth about their family and a drone strike will be ordered on the house if they kill her.
-Ray offers to place Chloe under governmental care, but upon realizing Henry and Alan are stalling, a scuffle ensues that leads to Ray killing Alan and mortally wounding Henry before she is killed by Chloe.
-Henry manages to delay the ADF agents long enough for Chloe to ensure Mary's escape, then uses his abilities to manipulate time and carry his daughter out of the house as it is destroyed by the missile.
+Using her manipulation abilities, Chloe begins to help Mary escape from Madoc Mountain, but is hindered by the arrival of ADF Agent Cecilia Ray who reveals she knows the truth about their family, and a drone strike will be ordered if they kill her.
+Ray kills Alan and mortally wounds Henry before she is killed by Chloe.
+Henry delays the ADF agents for Chloe to ensure Mary's escape, then slows time and carries Chloe out of the house as it is destroyed by a Hellfire missile.

-After Henry succumbs to his injuries, Mary arrives using her flight abilities and kills the remaining ADF agents.
-Mary promises to keep Chloe hidden at a new location, but Chloe refuses to continue hiding, believing that no one can stop them from living wherever they want.
-Moved by her daughter's confidence, Mary agrees and flies off with Chloe.
+After Henry succumbs to his injuries, Mary arrives with her ability to fly and kills the remaining ADF agents.
+Mary promises to keep Chloe hidden, but Chloe refuses to continue hiding, saying no one can stop them living wherever they want.
+Mary agrees and flies away with Chloe.